 Research in the digital age takes many shapes and forms.
 There are traditional methods that collect first-hand data via testing, focus groups, interviews, and proprietary data.
-And then there are ways to tap into the time and effort others have put into research, playing “armchair detective” by conducting desk research.
+And then there are ways to tap into the time and effort others have put into research by leveraging existing information sources and conducting desk research.

 Desk research gives you a shortcut to insights by pulling data from other resources, which is crucial for understanding the customer journey.
 It takes less time and is more cost-effective compared to conducting primary market research.
 Most importantly, it can give you the consumer insights you need to make important business decisions.